Last updated November 29, 2022

 Within the orders, you’ll find information on the relocation assistance that is being afforded to your family.
-Do not act until you have orders in hand as depending on the location of your next assignment, the benefits that accompany it can vary greatly.
+Do not act until you have orders in hand; depending on the location of your next assignment, the benefits accompanying it can vary greatly.

-Some are like a standard hotel room while others are similar to suites.
+Some are like a standard hotel room, while others are similar to suites.
 Most have a few rooms that are pet friendly for small pets.
-Regardless, this lodging is almost always less expensive than a comparable commercial hotel off post.
+Regardless, this lodging is almost always less expensive than a comparable commercial hotel off-post.

 In some cases, it is required for you to check with temporary lodging on post for availability before the Army will agree to reimburse you for accommodations at a commercial hotel.
-Be sure to check before you make reservations off post.
+Be sure to check before you make reservations off-post.

-The transportation office on post is there to answer your questions and assist you in coordinating your move.
+The transportation office on-post is there to answer your questions and assist you in coordinating your move.
 Be sure to utilize their knowledge!
 If you are not near an Army post, you can utilize the services of the transportation office at the military post that is most convenient for you.